Skip to content

 linksocks client -t token -u ws://localhost:8765 -d

-Custom Addresses
+Custom Listen Addresses

 bash

-# Server listening on all interfaces
+# Server WebSocket on all interfaces

 linksocks server -t token -H 0.0.0.0 -P 8765

-# Client with custom SOCKS address
+# Client custom SOCKS address

 linksocks client -t token -u ws://localhost:8765 -h 0.0.0.0 -p 1080